reflectivity/reflectivity.github.io/projects/file_formats/text-rep.md

 ## the end

-There ar no rules yet for a footer.
-Thus creating one might collide with future versins of the orso format.
+There are no rules yet for a footer.
+Thus creating one might collide with future versions of the ORSO (.ort) format.